abenevaut/docker-kata/005-host-node-app/README.md

 WORKDIR /home/node/app
 ```

-Then we will able to copy projects file to the container with the `COPY` instruction.
+Then we will be able to copy projects file to the container with the `COPY` instruction.
 The `COPY` instruction copies files from the host to the container.
 It takes two arguments: the source path on the host and the destination path in the container.
 ```Dockerfile